 Flashbacks take him from life as a petty thief to crime boss, masterminding armed robberies.
 Released in 1999 and directed by John Boorman.

-Directed by Neil Jordan, Michael Collins is a biographical period drama based on the life story of Irish revolutionary and politician Michael Collins (Liam Neeson).
+Michael Collins is arguably one of the best movies about Ireland’s past.
+This is a biographical period drama based on the life story of Irish revolutionary and politician Michael Collins (Liam Neeson).

 He led the struggle for Irish independence in the early 20th century and was eventually shot in an ambush after the 1916 Easter Rising.